Mountaineering: Early mountaineering

 Humans have been present in mountains since prehistory.
 The remains of Ötzi, who lived in the 4th millennium BC, were found in a glacier in the Ötztal Alps.
 However, the highest mountains were rarely visited early on, and were often associated with supernatural or religious concepts.
 Nonetheless, there are many documented examples of people climbing mountains prior to the formal development of the sport in the 19th century, although many of these stories are sometimes considered fictional or legendary.
-A rare medieval example of mountaineering is the 1100 AD ascent of the Untersberg.

 The famous poet Petrarch describes his 26 April 1336 ascent of Mount Ventoux (1912 m) in one of his epistolae familiares, claiming to be inspired by Philip V of Macedon's ascent of Mount Haemo.

 For most of antiquity, climbing mountains was a practical or symbolic activity, usually undertaken for economic, political, or religious purposes.
 A commonly cited example is the 1492 ascent of Mont Aiguille (2085 m) by Antoine de Ville, a French military officer and lord of Domjulien and Beaupré.
 Because ropes, ladders and iron hooks were used, and because it was the first climb of any technical difficulty to be officially verified, this ascent is widely recognized as being the birth of mountaineering.

 In the Andes, around the late 1400s and early 1500s, many ascents were made of extremely high peaks by the Incas and their subjects.
 The highest they are known for certain to have climbed is 6739 m at the summit of Volcan Llullaillaco.

-Conrad Gessner, A mid-16th Century physician, botanist and naturalist from Switzerland, is widely recognized as being the first person to hike and climb for sheer pleasure.
+Conrad Gessner, a mid-16th Century physician, botanist and naturalist from Switzerland, is widely recognized as being the first person to hike and climb for sheer pleasure.